Anon-Planet/thgtoa/guide.md

 Now is also the moment where you could finally consider getting an online phone number as explained in the [Online Phone Number (less recommended)] section.

-I will help you bit by listing a few tips we learned while researching over the years **(disclaimer: this is based on my individual experiences alone)**:
+We will help you bit by listing a few tips we learned while researching over the years **(disclaimer: this is based on my individual experiences alone)**:

 -   "Some animals are more equal than others".